 Major dental covers surgeries and sometimes orthodontia and is usually available only after a waiting period, typically 9 or 10 months.

 Evacuation and Repatriation

-The evacuation includes medical transportation in a life-threatening situation to the nearest facility where appropriate treatment is available.
-In Vietnam, that’s usually Bangkok.
-Evacuation is an extremely expensive service, health insurance providers know this, so it’s not easy to qualify for.
+Evacuation involves transportation in a life-threatening situation to the nearest facility where appropriate treatment is available.
+In Vietnam, that’s usually a hospital in Saigon or Hanoi, or sometimes Bangkok.
+Evacuation is an extremely expensive service and health insurance providers know this, so it’s not easy to qualify for.

-Repatriation generally involves returning you to your home country for treatment, but it can be to your residence country if you’re traveling outside of your residence country when the accident or illness occurs.
-Not every provider will offer repatriation to your home county.
-If they do, you may have to pay extra or at minimum, make sure your home country is in your coverage area.
+Repatriation generally involves returning you to your home country for treatment, but it can also be to your residence country if you’re traveling outside of your residence country when the accident or illness occurs.
+Most providers don’t offer repatriation to your home country.
+If they do, you may have to pay extra or include your home country in your coverage area.